AMWA-TV/nmos/branches/master/NMOS_Technical_Overview.md

 #### Technology independence through data modelling

 This might seem to conflict with some of the above, but it doesn't have to.
-In creating the NMOS specifications we have started with (UML) data models, which you will see in the NMOS repositories.
-The HTTP/WebSockets/RAML/JSON

- and then mapped these to JSON/HTTP/WebSockets/whatever.
-But should the wider IT/IP world migrate to new technologies, alternative mappings of the data models could feature in updated spec
+In creating the NMOS specifications we have started with (UML) data models, which you will see in the NMOS repositories, and mapped these to JSON/HTTP/WebSockets/whatever.
+But should the wider IT/IP world migrate to new technologies, alternative mappings of the data models could feature in updated specifications.

-You can see this explicitly in the relation between the logical content model and the RTP mapping specification.
-The IS-04 and IS-05 specifications you see on GitHub

 #### Build on widely used and open foundations